leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

 #     Text: "Crossposted from X (formerly Twitter)"
 ---

-## Introduction
+## 1. Introduction

-Here I'll discuss a numerically stable way to perform spectral clipping, i.e., clipping the singular values of a matrix to a certain range.
-This is useful in deep learning because it allows us to control the 'growth' of our weights and weight updates, enabling faster and stabler feature learning.
+Here I'll discuss a fast, numerically stable, and (auto-)differentiable way to perform spectral clipping, i.e., clipping the singular values of a matrix to a certain range.
+This is useful in deep learning because it allows us to control the 'growth' of our weights and weight updates, enabling faster and stabler feature learning (Yang et al., 2024; Large et al., 2024).
 As discussed in a [previous post](../steepest-descent-non-riemannian/#22-feature-learning-perspective),
 > If we want the Euclidean norm of our features and feature updates to 'grow' with the model size,
 > then the *Spectral norm* of our weights and weight updates must also 'grow' with the model size.

 There are multiple ways to control the spectral norm of our (matrix-structured) weights and weight updates.
-One is to "pull" **all** of the singular values to some target value chosen a priori.
+One is to "pull" **all** of the singular values to some target value chosen a priori via the matrix sign function $\texttt{misgn}$.
 This is what the Muon optimizer already does, but only on the weight updates: it takes the raw gradient and tries to "pull" its as many of its singular values to $\sqrt{\frac{d_{out}}{d_{in}}}$.
 This guarantees that the update step merely changes the activation RMS-norm of that layer by at most $1$ unit.
 We *could* also apply this process to the weights after every update step to guarantee that the weight norms *would not* blow up, but constraining the weight space to the Stiefel manifold is too strong of a constraint.
 We discuss more of this in our upcoming Neurips preprint.
 For now, we will focus on Spectral Clipping:

 > **Definition 1 (Spectral Clipping)**.
 Let $W \in \mathbb{R}^{m \times n}$ and $W = U \Sigma V^T$ be its singular value decomposition where $\Sigma = (\sigma\_1, \ldots, \sigma\_{min(m,n)})$ are the singular values of $W$.
 Then we define Spectral Clipping as the following matrix function $\texttt{spectral\\_clip}\_{[\sigma\_{min}, \sigma\_{max}]}: \mathbb{R}^{m \times n} \to \mathbb{R}^{m \times n}$,
 > $$\begin{equation}\texttt{spectral\\_clip}\_{[\sigma\_{min}, \sigma\_{max}]}(W) = U \texttt{clip}\_{[\sigma\_{min}, \sigma\_{max}]}(\Sigma) V^T\label{1}\end{equation}$$